usf-progdata/hw/README.md

-# HW01
+# Homework template for Data Science and Programming at USF Psychology

-Homework 1 for Data Science and Programming at USF
+This is template repository for hosting and posting your homework assignments for Data Science and Programming.